ckeditor/ckeditor5/packages/ckeditor5-basic-styles/docs/features/basic-styles.md

 * {@link features/text-alignment Text alignment} &ndash; Because it does matter whether the content is left, right, centered or justified.
 * {@link features/code-blocks Code block feature}  &ndash; Allows for insertion of longer, multiline code listings, expanding the inline code style greatly.
 * {@link features/remove-format Remove format} &ndash; Easily clean basic text formatting.

-And be sure to get familiar with these, too:
-* {@link features/title Document title} &ndash; Clearly divide your content into a title and body.
-* {@link features/headings Headings} &ndash; Divide your content into sections.
 * {@link features/highlight Highlight} &ndash; Mark important words and passages, aiding a review or drawing attention to specific parts of content.

 ## Available text styles